-- 1.1.1 Cyber attacks are becoming more frequent, and they continue to evolve in terms of their complexity and sophistication. - 1.1.2 A successful cyber attack could have a debilitating impact on financial institutions which could cause a significant financial or operational impact on a financial institution. - 1.1.3 Cyber risk refers to the potential threat or vulnerability of a computer system, network, or device to unauthorized access, use, disclosure, disruption, modification, or destruction.
-This includes risks from hacking, malware, phishing, and other types of cyberattacks, as well as from insider threats. - 1.1.4 Cyber risks can have significant consequences, including financial loss, reputational damage, and loss of sensitive information.
-It is important for FIs to understand and manage their cyber risk to protect their assets and operations.
+- 1.1.1 It is important for financial institutions ("FIs") to understand and manage their cyber risk to protect their assets, operations and information entrusted to them by customers and stakeholders.
+This is to build trust and confidence, which are two of the most important attributes of a financial sector. - 1.1.2 Cyberattacks are becoming more frequent, and they continue to evolve in terms of their complexity and sophistication.
+A successful cyberattack could have a debilitating impact on a FI which could cause a significant financial or operational impact on a financial institution. - 1.1.3 Cyber threats i.e. risks from hacking, malware, phishing, and other types of cyberattacks, as well as from insider threats, can have significant financial loss, reputational damage, and loss of sensitive information, each of which negatively impacts customers, employees, shareholders, suppliers and threatens stability of the financial system and wider economy.